vidhanbhonsle/Part-1-IBM-Oceania/README.md

 ## Introduction

-In this workshop we will learn how to create an interactive map using JS and REST APIs from the HERE Location Suite.
+In this webinar we will learn how to create an interactive map using JS and REST APIs from the HERE Location Suite.

 ## Prerequisites
 An IDE - [VS Code](https://code.visualstudio.com/download)